 At present, the Disaster Response Team is mobilized to address people affected by the outbreak of the COVID-19 virus.
 We are prepared to respond to both the health and economic needs which arise as a result of this crisis with as much support and care as we can provide.

 * Thanks to those of you who donated to the Fire Relief Fund following the Tubbs Fire.
 We were overwhelmed with incredibly generous support.
-With these funds we provided significant, immediate relief to over 70 households as well as provide sizeable donations to two community service partners who serve the most vulnerable populations.
-When our community experience the Kinkade Fire in 2019, we were able to offer support to those who incurred financial loss due to the extensive evacuation order affecting most of Sonoma County.
+With these funds we provided significant, immediate relief to over 70 households as well as provided sizeable donations to two community service partners who serve the most vulnerable populations.
+When our community experienced the Kinkade Fire in 2019, we were able to offer support to those who incurred financial loss due to the extensive evacuation order affecting most of Sonoma County.

 So that we may able to respond quickly and responsively to future disasters, we are expanding the focus of the “Fire Relief Fund” to that of a more general Disaster Relief Fund.
 If you donated to the Fire Relief Fund and have any questions or concerns about having your donation re-directed to a general disaster relief fund, please contact our church’s Finance Coordinator, Ann Hall: firstname.lastname@example.org or 707-890-8014.
 If we do not hear from you by the end of 2020 we will assume you have consented with our decision.